-E. Existing Prototype
+D. Initial Prototype

 The final design that was physically produced as a prototype can be seen below.
 The design consists of a metal structure attached to a piece of HDPE, which has a yoga mat on top for comfort.
 The base is cut and joined by hinges to allow for folding of the device.
 This allows for increased portability and easier storage.
 Several dado cuts on the bottom of the HDPE sheet run parallel to the longer edge in order to reduce the total weight.
 Two corner support towers have through holes for the aluminum tubing that attach to the push plate.
 These holes were reamed to be slightly above the diameter of the aluminum vertical supports to allow for them to move up and down within the corner towers.
 A relief cut is made on either side of the through hole, and there are two threaded holes on the side face of the tower.
-By tightening handles of an appropriate thread size and length, the two halves of material on each side of the relief cut can be "clamped" together, holding the vertical supports (and more importantly the push plate) to be easily adjusted.
+By tightening handles of an appropriate thread size and length, the two halves of material on each side of the relief cut can be "clamped" together, holding the vertical supports in place.
+In this way, tightening and loosening the handles allows for the height of the vertical supports (and more importantly the push plate) to be easily adjusted.
 Load cells are also incorporated into the upright supports.
 Essentially, each full vertical support was cut in two pieces and one end of each piece had its diameter turned down and was threaded.
 In this way, each part of the vertical support could thread directly into the threaded holes on each face of the load cell.
 Because the vertical supports are rigidly attached to the push plate, any force exerted upon the push plate will be equivalently recognized by the load cells in the vertical supports.
 When the non-fatigued foot is resting on the push plate, its force will be recognized in compression.
 When the fatigued leg is pushing up against the bottom of the push plate with its MVC, the force in the apparatus will be recognized by the load cells in tension.
 A 3D model of the design and several images of the completed prototype can be seen below: